jameswilddev/npm-template/readme.md

 After clicking "Use this template" on this repository, there are some steps you need to take to make it your own.

 First, search for and replace all references to `@sunruse-pwa/npm-template`, `sunruse-pwa/npm-template` and `sunruse-pwa%2Fnpm-template`.
+Update the description in [package.json](./package.json).

 Then, ensure that you have a `NPM_TOKEN` GitHub secret configured with automation access to the package to be published.